psalaberria002/jenkins-plugins-resolver/README.md

 If you are using a virtual machine, you may use this tool as part of the Jenkins start command/service so it prepares the plugins before Jenkins actually starts.

-Independtly to your DevOps, let's assume you are running the docker image in the target environment and the `plugins.json.lock` is in your current directory:
+Independtly to your DevOps, let's assume you are running the docker image in the target environment and the lock file is in your current directory:

 ```
 $ docker run --rm -e JENKINS_HOME -v $JENKINS_HOME:$JENKINS_HOME -v $PWD:/ws -w /ws gcr.io/bitnami-labs/jenkins-plugins-downloader:latest